Inferring neutron star properties through gravitational waves from r-modes and their relativistic counterparts: Parameter Estimation Framework

 The spin-down equations are then given by:

 Differentiating \eqref{f_1} we get:

 As ($h_0,f,\dot{f},\ddot{f}$) are independently estimated from the CGW signal, we can solve Eq \eqref{h}, Eq \eqref{f_1}, and Eq \eqref{f_2} to get:

-Note that $r$ is the distance to the star and the parameter $\alpha$ is independent of $n$ and is related to the saturation amplitude by:
+Note that $r$ is the distance to the star and the parameter $\tilde{\alpha}$ is independent of $n$ and is related to the saturation amplitude by:

+Here we emphasize that $\tilde{\alpha}$ is just a parameter and Eq. \eqref{alpha} is its definition.
+We define such a parameter as this is what one can infer from a successful detection (see Eq. \eqref{h}.)
 One requires mass and radius measurements from electromagnetic observations to estimate the saturation amplitude from observation.
 The negative sign in Eq \eqref{I} exists as $\dot{f} < 0$.
 Eqs \eqref{al} - \eqref{m} are valid only when $ 3 < n < 7$.
-This reflects the assumption that the spin-down of the star is due to magnetic dipole radiation and r-mode gravitational wave emission.
+This reflects the assumption that the spin-down of the star is due to magnetic dipole radiation and r-mode or ALH mode gravitational wave emission.

-The differential error of any quantity is given by \cite{Lu:2022oys}:
+The differential error of any quantity is given by \citep{Lu:2022oys}: